Table of Contents

 Mexico is known for its food, beaches, nightlife, and has been high on my bucket list for years!
 I recently vacationed to Cancun for four days, and did it for only $600!
 Direct flights into Cancun are frequent from the US and are very affordable because of the current exchange rate.
 My boyfriend and I booked this getaway on CheapCaribbean.com!
 Our package included an all-inclusive resort, flights, and an airport transfer.
 The only extra costs were an excursion and souvenirs.
 I HIGHLY recommend this site when booking a trip to the Caribbean.
 You will undoubtedly find a great deal and the booking was completely legitimate.
-Keep reading for tips from my Cancun travel guide!
+Keep reading for tips about things to do in Cancun on a budget!

 We spent most of our time swimming in the pool, relaxing under the palm trees, walking on the nearby beach, and eating at various restaurants since our resort, the Occidental Costa Cancun, was an all-inclusive.
 This was my first time staying at an all-inclusive resort, and I absolutely loved it.
 You definitely get your money’s worth since all drinks, meals, and activities are included.